PhilLAL/waltz-docs/docs/user_guide.md

 You have just added it to the database.
 The newly added devices are not running.
 You should start manually.

-**Device filters**
+##### Device filters

+In fact, there are 3 filters in the application.
+But two of them (in Devices tree widget and in Device Control Panel) are text filters and the one you have here allows you to combine.

-In Devices tree panel you can only use text filter.
-Here you can apply more complicated filters.
-Define which devices will be available for the user.
+You can apply more complicated filters, define which devices will be available.
 Moreover, several filters can be run simultaneously.
 Type each of them on new line and press “Apply filters” button.

 To return to the full devices' tree apply: */*/*